Fighting Stigma and Providing Mental Health Care to Syrian RefugeesAna Eira, Comms Lead

-Yasmeen is a 28-year-old woman with an effortless smile, a mother of three boys and a little girl, living in one of the world’s largest refugee camps.
+Yasmeen is a 28-year-old Syrian woman with a shy smile, a mother of three boys and a little girl, living in one of the world’s largest refugee camps.
 In the past seven years living in Za’atri, an urban settlement of tents and shipping containers outside Jordan’s capital, Yasmeen has looked for ways to cope with frequent nightmares and intrusive reminders of the war in Syria.
-She is one of over 10 million Syrians displaced by war, many of whom experience post-traumatic stress symptoms just like she does.
+She is one of over 10 million forcibly displaced Syrians, many of whom experience post-traumatic stress symptoms just like she does.

-As part of the first group of participants in the Field Guide, Yasmeen went through 18 group sessions over the course of 10 weeks.
-The sessions were led by community facilitators — refugees living in Za’atri, women just like her who had received Field Guide training.
-As Yasmeen read about the journey of Isra’ and Ahmad, she learned tactics to control her nightmares and intrusive thoughts, and also that the way she felt was not uncommon; it was prevalent in her community even though not shared.
+As one of the participants in the Field Guide, Yasmeen went through 18 group sessions over the course of 10 weeks.
+Community facilitators, trained refugee women just like her, led the sessions.
+As Yasmeen read about the journey of Isra’ and Ahmad, she learned tactics to control her nightmares and intrusive thoughts, but more importantly, that how she felt was not uncommon; it was prevalent in her community even though not shared.
 In addition to the lack of mental health resources, stigma remains a major barrier to mental health care in the Middle East and North Africa region.

 “The Field Guide is a non-clinical, community-based model for psychosocial support that has the potential to fill a large existing gap in global programing with displaced communities in training those working with displaced individuals.”